-- Planning and delivering age-appropriate lessons or educational activities
+Planning and delivering age-appropriate lessons or educational activities

-- Engaging young children in play, instruction and early learning activities
+Engaging young children in play, instruction and early learning activities

-- Collaborating with other child care workers and community members to develop programs that benefit children and students
+Collaborating with other child care workers and community members to develop programs that benefit children and students

-- Organizing and maintaining a classroom environment
+Organizing and maintaining a classroom environment

 No matter where you decide to work when you become a child care worker, it's important to develop a strong mix of both hard and soft skills along with skill sets unique to the position, like curriculum guidelines and child care policies.

-Types of skills for child care workers
+Key skills for child care workers

 As a child care worker, you can expect to apply several skill sets to be successful in the role.
 Here are several important skills that child care workers commonly have:

 A combination of strong written, verbal and nonverbal communication skills is essential in your career as a child care worker.
-For instance, planning and recording lessons, activities and other documents relies heavily on your ability to communicate effectively in writing.
+For instance, planning and recording lessons, activities and other documents rely heavily on your ability to communicate effectively in writing.

-Planning and instruction
+2. Planning and instruction

 Depending on their work environment, child care workers may also take on the responsibility of planning out and delivering lessons to the children they work with.
 For instance, a private in-home nanny for preschool-aged children may plan out educational activities and instruct them in different subjects like reading and writing.